Aby (film): Plot

-It is now 7 years since his return, and Anumol is helping the village expand.
-He has gathered materials, and begins work on a glider for three years.
-Anumol, amidst the rekindled family feud, helps Aby build a glider, which gradually grabs the attention of media and people from distant places.
+It is now seven years since his return, and Anumol is helping the village expand.
+He has gathered materials and begins work on a glider for three years.
+Anumol, amidst the rekindled family feud, helps Aby build a glider, which gradually grabs the attention of the media and people from distant places.
 This earns her anger from her father who builds hatred towards Aby and his work.
-On the debut of his homemade glider with hundreds of onlookers, he is halted by law enforcement who stated that he did not have paperwork, making the flight illegal.
-Aby, with the help of Anumol and several of his townsfolk gathers the required paperwork.
-His father provides the money he's saved up, showing that he is turning into a better man and leaving his alcoholism.
-Menon even appears, being a certified airplane manufacturer, says that Aby has built the most efficient model he has seen in his career; giving him approval.
+On the debut of his homemade glider with hundreds of onlookers, he is halted by law enforcement who states that he did not have paperwork, making the flight illegal.
+Aby, with the help of Anumol and several of his townsfolk, gathers the required paperwork.
+His father provides the money he's saved up, showing that he is turning into a better man and quitting his alcoholism.
+Menon even appears, being a certified aeroplane manufacturer, saying that Aby has built the most efficient model he has seen in his career, giving him approval.
 Anumol's father attempts to sabotage the paperwork, where Anumol begs and pleads to let Aby fly and not take vengeance on his dreams.
 Anumol's father reconsiders his actions and decides that he wants to see Aby achieve his goal.

 Aby's glider is now ready to go once again, with the correct paperwork filed in and now legal.
-However, another obstacle arises as the law enforcement gets a tip against Aby's disability paperwork and that his craft hasn't been flown by a certified pilot.
+However, another obstacle arises as law enforcement gets a tip about Aby's disability and that his craft hasn't been flown by a certified pilot.
 Anumol's father confesses to tipping against him, with Menon vouching for Aby's mental status.
 This promptly evolves into a huge quarrel involving the frustrated onlookers, which Aby takes advantage of and flies the glider successfully; with the aid of Menon giving instructions.
-Hundreds of onlookers and the police watch with fascination, ending the argument and proud that Aby has made his dreams to reality.
+Hundreds of onlookers and the police watch with fascination, ending the argument and being proud that Aby has made his dreams a reality.

-At present time, Aby is shown as an expert glider, selected by Air Asia in Dubai; and is seen soaring the skies with a glider as the movie ends.
+At present, Aby is shown as an expert glider, selected by Air Asia in Dubai and is seen soaring the skies with a glider as the movie ends.

 Cast

 Production

 In August 2016, taking a hiatus from advertisement, Srikant Murali announced his debut feature film featuring Vineeth Sreenivasan.

-Filming

-Principal photography commenced in September 2016 in Thodupuzha, Kerala.
-The major portions of film is set against the backdrop of Idukki and Ernakulam.
-Some parts of the film was also shot at Gundlupet, a small town in Karnataka.
+The principal photography commenced in September 2016 in Thodupuzha, Kerala.
+The major portions of the film are set against the backdrop of Idukki and Ernakulam.
+Some parts were also shot at Gundlupet, a small town in Karnataka.

 Music

-The film's original soundtrack was released by Manorama Music .The songs are composed by Bijibal and Jaison J Nair, while the film's background score is composed by Anil Johnson.
+The film's original soundtrack was released by Manorama Music.
+The songs are composed by Bijibal and Jaison J Nair while the background score is composed by Anil Johnson.